Adam T. Hirsh

-I am a fourth year student in the Pain Lab and the Clinical Psychology PhD program at IUPUI.
+I am a sixth-year student in the Pain Lab and the Clinical Psychology PhD program at IUPUI.
 I earned my BA in psychology from Lake Forest College, a small liberal arts college in Lake Forest, IL.
 Generally, my research interests lie at the intersection of psychosocial variables, cognition, and pain.
 For my master's thesis, I examined the role of pain catastrophizing in working memory deficits associated with pain.
 I am also interested in racial disparities in pain treatment, with an emphasis on interventions to help Black veterans with chronic pain achieve parity and more effective treatment.
 Beyond graduate school and psychology, I love spending time with my friends and family, cooking (thanks to my Italian grandmothers), and listening to podcasts.

-I am a third year student in the Pain Lab and the Clinical Psychology program at IUPUI.
+I am a fourth-year student in the Pain Lab and the Clinical Psychology program at IUPUI.
 I earned my BS in Biology and Neuroscience from Davidson College and my MA in Psychology from Montclair State University.
 My research interests include psychosocial factors affecting chronic pain treatment, substance use outcomes, and racial disparities in healthcare.
 I am also interested in spiritual and religious competencies for mental health professionals.
 In my spare time, I can be found listening to podcasts, walking my dog along the Monon trail, and baking all kinds of vegan desserts.